When LLM Agents Meet Graph Optimization: An Automated Data Quality Improvement Approach: Introduction

-To address these challenges, we propose \textbf{LAGA} (Large Language and Graph Agent), a unified and automated LLM-based multi-agent framework for comprehensively enhancing the quality of TAGs.
-Unlike prior works that mainly design stronger GNN architectures, LAGA shifts the focus to \textbf{data-centric optimization}, treating graph quality control as a first-class problem.
-The framework adopts a multi-agent architecture with four specialized roles: \textit{Detection}, \textit{Planning}, \textit{Action}, and \textit{Evaluation}.
-Working in a closed loop, these agents detect multi-modal quality issues, generate adaptive repair plans with LLM reasoning, apply targeted improvements, and iteratively assess outcomes.
-Among them, the \textbf{Action agent} serves as the core: it employs a dual-encoder design (semantic encoder + structure encoder) and optimizes three modality-specific objectives (text, structure, label), enabling LAGA to comprehensively capture and leverage TAG information for robust quality enhancement.
-This design not only strengthens the reliability of LAGA, but also establishes a comprehensive approach to building high-quality TAGs as reliable data assets, which is critical for graph analytics and downstream reasoning in data-oriented applications.
+To address these challenges, we propose \textbf{LAGA} (Large Language and Graph Agent), a unified, automated LLM-based multi-agent framework for enhancing TAG quality.
+Unlike prior approaches focused on stronger GNN architectures, LAGA emphasizes \textbf{data-centric optimization}, treating graph quality control as a primary task.
+The framework features a multi-agent system with four roles: \textit{Detection}, \textit{Planning}, \textit{Action}, and \textit{Evaluation}.
+These agents work in a closed loop to detect multi-modal quality issues, generate adaptive repair plans with LLM reasoning, executes tailored optimization strategies, and iteratively assess results.
+The \textbf{Action agent}, central to the framework, uses a dual-encoder design (semantic + structure encoders) to optimize text, structure, and label objectives, enabling comprehensive TAG quality enhancement.
+This approach not only improves LAGA’s reliability but also provides a holistic method for building high-quality TAGs, essential for graph analytics and downstream reasoning in data-driven applications.